On the intersections of nilpotent subgroups in simple groups: Introduction

 In particular, if there are infinitely many Mersenne primes (as expected), then there exists a sequence of groups $G_i = {\rm L}_2(q_i)$ such that $|G_i| \to \infty$ and $Q_2(G_i) \to \frac{1}{2}$ as $i$ tends to infinity.
 Finally, in case (c) we refer to \cite[Lemma 3.13]{Z_92p}, which implies that if $G$ is a simple group of Lie type in characteristic $r$, and $G \ne {\rm Sp}_4(2)'$, $G_2(2)'$, ${}^2G_2(3)'$ or ${}^2F_4(2)'$, then

 So for example, if $G = {\rm L}_n(q)$ and $q = r^f$ then $|N_G(H_r):H_r| = \frac{1}{d}(q-1)^{n-1}$ with $d = (n,q-1)$ and thus

 if $q$ is fixed and $n$ tends to infinity. \end{remk}

-Another interesting feature of our proof of Theorem \ref{t:main1} is that it allows us to show that \eqref{e:qp} holds for every finite simple group of Lie type, with the single exception of ${\rm U}_4(2) \cong {\rm PSp}_4(3)$ (see Theorems \ref{t:ex_main} and \ref{t:class_main}).
-Putting the special case ${\rm U}_4(2)$ to one side, this immediately settles Conjecture \ref{c:ls}, and hence Conjecture \ref{c:nilp}, for groups of Lie type.
-In addition, it allows us to establish the following generalisation of Conjecture \ref{c:nilp} (the conclusion can be checked directly for ${\rm U}_4(2)$).
+As remarked above, our proof of Theorem \ref{t:main1} allows us to show that \eqref{e:qp} holds for every non-alternating finite simple group, with the single exception of ${\rm U}_4(2) \cong {\rm PSp}_4(3)$.
+Putting the special case ${\rm U}_4(2)$ to one side, this immediately settles Conjecture \ref{c:ls}, and hence Conjecture \ref{c:nilp}, for all non-alternating simple groups.
+In addition, it allows us to establish the following generalisation of Conjecture \ref{c:nilp} (as before, the conclusion can be checked directly for ${\rm U}_4(2)$).

-\begin{theoremm} Let $G$ be a simple group of Lie type and let $A$ and $B$ be nilpotent subgroups of $G$.
+\begin{theoremm} Let $G$ be a non-alternating finite simple group and let $A$ and $B$ be nilpotent subgroups of $G$.
 Then $A \cap B^x = 1$ for some $x \in G$. \end{theoremm}

 To see this, let $A$ and $B$ be nilpotent subgroups of $G$ and for each $p \in \pi(G)$ let $A_p$ and $B_p$ be the unique Sylow $p$-subgroups of $A$ and $B$, respectively.
 Setting

 we observe that $A \cap B^x = 1$ for some $x \in G$ if $\sum_p R_p(A,B) < 1$.
 Now if we embed $A_p \leqs H_p$ and $B_p \leqs K_p$, where $H_p$ and $K_p$ are Sylow $p$-subgroups of $G$, then